Submission & review process

 Authors are only allowed to add an acknowledgment to the manuscript after it has been accepted for publication in order to ensure the masked peer-review process.
 Acknowledgments are placed before the references.

 IJCP has adopted a continuous online publication model.
-Therefore once a paper is accepted for publication, and the typeset PDF approved by the author(s), it will be uploaded to the website within 42 days, subject to typesetting checks.
+Therefore once a paper is accepted for publication, and the typeset PDF approved by the author(s), it will be uploaded to the website within 60 days, subject to processing and typesetting checks.
 In order to publish accepted articles promptly, National Wellbeing Service journals will use article numbers instead of the traditional method of continuous pagination through any particular volume.
 (Page numbers will still be used within each article.)
 Although IJCP is an e-journal, it may be published in a print format for professional bodies or subscribers on an annual basis if requested.